 You can also vote for Backdoor Survival daily at Top Prepper Websites!

 Spotlight Item: What was the most popular item purchased by BDS readers last month?
 Why am I surprised?
-It was this UltraFire Mini Cree LED Flashlight, currently only $3.17 with free shipping.
-From what I can tell, over 175 were sold via the Amazon link on this website.
+It was this UltraFire Mini Cree LED Flashlight, currently is with free shipping.

 I own a bunch of these super mini sized, bright and waterproof flashlights that only use a single, standard AA sized battery to produce a bright beam.